tsaad-dev/drafts/ns-lsr/draft-lsr-bestbar-ns-sr.md

 This sub-TLV MAY appear multiple times in each TLV.

-## IS-IS Slice Aggregate Adjacency-SID Sub-TLV
+## IS-IS NRP Adjacency-SID Sub-TLV {#NrpAdjSID}

 {{!RFC8667}} defines the IS-IS Adjacency Segment Identifier sub-TLV (Adj-SID sub-TLV).
 The Adj-SID sub-TLV is an optional sub-TLV carrying the Segment Routing IGP Adjacency-SID as defined in {{!RFC8402}}.

-A new SR Slice Aggregate Adjacency-SID (SA Adj-SID) sub-TLV is defined to allow a router to allocate and advertise multiple SA Adj-SIDs towards the same IS-IS neighbor (adjacency).
-The SA Adj-SIDs allows a router to enforce the specific treatment associated with the Slice Aggregate.
+A new SR Network Resource Partition Adjacency SID (NRP Adj-SID) sub-TLV is defined to allow a router to allocate and advertise multiple NRP Adj-SIDs towards the same IS-IS neighbor (adjacency).
+The NRP Adj-SIDs allows a router to enforce the specific treatment associated with the NRP on the specific adjacency.

-The Slice Aggregate ID is carried in the SA Adj-SID sub-TLV to associate it to the specific Slice Aggregate.
-The SA Adj-SID sub-TLV has the following format:
+The NRP ID is carried in the NRP Adj-SID sub-TLV to associate it to the specific NRP, and has the following format:

 ~~~
     0                   1                   2                   3